reactor-lab-admin/.github/profile/README.md

 ---

-## 🌎 Our Vision
+## Our Vision

 Our vision is to engineer intelligent infrastructure systems where roads, vehicles, data, and human behavior work together to create a safer, smarter, and more responsive future.

-We believe the future of transportation lies not only in collecting data — but in building AI systems capable of understanding, reasoning, predicting, and acting on that data in real time.
+We believe the future of transportation lies not only in collecting data, but in building AI systems capable of understanding, reasoning, predicting, and acting on that data in real time.

 Reactor Lab exists to make that future deployable.

 ---

-## 👨‍💻 Explore Our Repositories
+## Explore Our Repositories

 Research codebases, cloud deployment systems, live dashboards, analytics engines, and publication projects are available across our organization repositories below.

 ---

-## 📍 Iowa State University
+## Iowa State University
 Department of Civil, Construction and Environmental Engineering